zhuyizheng/IMOLean/README.md

-included then `Y ≠ X` is not included separately, and such hypotheses are not included in the case where there is also a reference in the problem to a triangle including those two points, or to strict betweenness of three points including those two.
+included then `Y ≠ X` is not included separately, and such hypotheses are not included in the case where there is also a reference in the problem to a triangle including those two points, or to strict betweenness of three points including those two, or to one point being a vertex of a triangle and the other point being in its interior.
 A reference to a triangle is taken to mean a nondegenerate triangle.

+Where such references implying some form of nondegeneracy appear in the conclusion of a problem rather than as a hypothesis of the problem, the corresponding formal statement appears as part of the formal conclusion rather than as a hypothesis (for example, if the conclusion of a problem asks something about the circumcircle of a triangle `XYZ` that was not mentioned in the hypotheses, the fact that those points do form a nondegenerate triangle is considered something to be proved).

 If a line or plane is referred to other than by naming points that produce it as an affine span, a hypothesis on the `finrank` of the